FC UTA Arad: 1975–2013

 Nicolae "Coco" Dumitrescu (left), former player and manager of UTA.

+Following their return to the second division, UTA Arad competed in Series III during the 2003–04 season, finishing 5th under Gheorghe Borugă in the first half of the campaign and Ilie Stan in the second.

+The 2004–05 season began with Sorin Cigan as head coach, but he was replaced after just two rounds by Dan Cuedan, who in turn was dismissed after a further two matches.
+He was succeeded by Silviu Iorgulescu, who led the team in the Round of 16 of the Cupa României, where UTA Arad lost 0–1 to Sportul Studențesc and guided the team to an 11th-place finish, narrowly avoiding relegation.

 UTA Arad did not play in this league because after an assignment agreement with Liberty Salonta, UTA took the place of Liberty in Liga I and vice versa in the Liga III.

 Thus, the team qualified in Liga I for the 2006–07 season.
 After club president Nicolae Bara signed with coach Marius Lăcătuş and under his leadership, UTA occupied the 12th place at the end of the season.

 In August 2013, businessman Adrian Marțian took over Giovanni Catanzariti's majority stake, promising the financial recovery of the club and bringing back the good results, but by November he lost the support of the supporters and Flavius Domide asked him to leave the club to competent people from Arad.

 Another team, supported by a part of UTA fans, called UTA Bătrâna Doamnă, was founded in 2013 by former player Marius Ţucudean.
 It was enrolled in Liga IV instead of UTA II and received the logo, the record and the colors of UTA from UTA Supporter Club in March 2014, becoming officially UTA Arad.
 The Liga II team had to change their name to FC UTA SA.
 At the end of the 2013–14 season of Liga II, UTA SA was excluded from the championship by FRF for not attending two matches and relegated to the 6th League, where it did not sign up and was dissolved.